 The metadata associated with a dataset provides valuable supporting information relating to how the data collection was performed and will enable appropriate processing, corrections and an informed assessment of the data quality to be made.
-This highlights the importance for crowdsourced bathymetry (CSB) data contributors to provide as much information as possible about a dataset (See Chapter 3: Data and Metadata).
+This highlights the importance for crowdsourced bathymetry (CSB) data contributors to provide as much information as possible about a dataset (see Section 3).